hans-mayer/blog/_posts/2016-01-03-efratom-lpro-101-adjusting.markdown

 What I have done additionally I made the rubidium source ( 127.127.22.1 ) as primary time source and the GPS source ( 127.127.22.0 ) only as reference.
 This is because GPS has a jitter and makes adjustments not easy.
 As side effect if I change the rubidium frequency it seems the drift of the GPS will change.

+Sun Feb 21 21:00:41 CET 2016

+I recognized it is not possible to adjust the frequency exactly to 10 MHz with the internal trimmer.

+I opened the case.

+R126 has a value of 6.51 kohm I add a resistor in series of 1.007 k

 ## Attachment